Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 <!-- scrollbar -->
 Use the scroll bar to navigate through the document.
-The webpage had a narrow vertical scroll-bar.
+The webpage had narrow scroll-bars.

 <!-- synch -->
 The team needs to synch their schedules for the upcoming meeting.